 Catching my breath in long and deep draws, I notice the morning light in the window.
 The curtains are open.
 Come to think of it, they must have been the entire night.

 “They must have gotten a good show across the way,” I say.

 She teases, “I like to put on a show once in a while.”

 Rolling on my side, I reach out to her.
-Her putty color skin shows the redness around her neck and waist where my hands left marks.
-Matching red blossoms go up to her side and back.
-Her shoulders have already begun to bruise in the shape of my palm slap that was playful and light to start, escalating to something more under her command.
+Her waxen skin shows the red blooms around her neck and waist where my hands left marks.
+Matching red plumes go up to her side and back.
+Her shoulders have already begun to bruise in the shape of my palm slap that was playful and light to start, escalating to something more sinister under her command.

 “That was really something,” I say hiding my fear.
 “I’ve never been that…” What’s the right word here?
-“Rough before.”
+“Rough.”

 “That was nothing,” she says.
-“Don’t worry yourself, a young buck like you will get more experience.
+“Don’t worry yourself, a young buck like you needs to get more experience.
 Besides, I asked for it.”